 - SRS sequence ID as defined by the higher layer parameter sequenceId in Subclause 6.4.1.4 of [4].

 - The configuration of the spatial relation between a reference RS and the target SRS, where the higher layer parameter spatialRelationInfo, if configured, contains the ID of the reference RS.
-The reference RS can be an SS/PBCH block, CSI-RS configured on serving cell indicated by higher layer parameter servingCellId if present, same serving cell as the target SRS otherwise, or an SRS configured on uplink BWP indicated by the higher layer parameter uplinkBWP, and serving cell indicated by the higher layer parameter servingCellId if present, same serving cell as the target SRS otherwise.
+The reference RS maybe an SS/PBCH block, CSI-RS configured on serving cell indicated by higher layer parameter servingCellId if present, same serving cell as the target SRS otherwise, or an SRS configured on uplink BWP indicated by the higher layer parameter uplinkBWP, and serving cell indicated by the higher layer parameter servingCellId if present, same serving cell as the target SRS otherwise.

 The UE may be configured by the higher layer parameter resourceMapping in SRS-Resource with an SRS resource occupying adjacent symbols within the last 6 symbols of the slot, where all antenna ports of the SRS resources are mapped to each symbol of the resource.

-When PUSCH and SRS are transmitted in the same slot, the UE can only be configured to transmit SRS after the transmission of the PUSCH and the corresponding DM-RS.
+When PUSCH and SRS are transmitted in the same slot, the UE may only be configured to transmit SRS after the transmission of the PUSCH and the corresponding DM-RS.

 For a UE configured with one or more SRS resource configuration(s), and when the higher layer parameter resourceType in SRS-Resource is set to 'periodic':